 How many cases are being dealt with?

 The ‘fast tracking’ system was introduced into legislation in December 2014, but review decisions didn’t start for a long time.
 This graph shows that the number of decisions by, and referrals to, the IAA have remained relatively steady.
-However, in 2017 the number of active cases on hand increased significantly.
+However, in 2017 the number of active cases on hand increased significantly, although it has slowed down in 2018.

 How long is it taking them to decide?

 Consistently with this increase, the median time to make a decision almost doubled in 2017.
-The median time for a decision has gone from 50 days in January 2017 to 121 days by March 2018.
+The median time for a decision has gone from 50 days in January 2017 to 128 days by the end of June 2018.

 Which cases are being referred to the IAA?